mlflow/mlflow/docs/source/quickstart_drilldown.rst

 serve it.
 MLflow also includes tools for running such models locally and exporting them to Docker containers or commercial serving platforms.

-To illustrate this functionality, the ``mlflow.sklearn`` package can log scikit-learn models as MLflow artifacts and then load them again for serving.
+To illustrate this functionality, the ``mlflow.sklearn`` flavor can log scikit-learn models as MLflow artifacts and then load them again for serving.
 There is an example training application in ``sklearn_logistic_regression/train.py`` that you can run as follows: